anxkhn/GlimpsifyPlus/README.md

 Link to the claude chat:
 https://aiarchives.org/id/2tB6EgjI2Y6GAxvJgqT0

 # Continuing with the work

 - mapping the graph
 - saving only the frame after which the info content drops

+# Update

+- Now using a peak word count approach
+- It has got even better accuracy with thresholding (currently manual, plan to make it automatic)

 ![alt text](image-1.png)

 # TODO

-[] Write everything again using modular approach and oops approach
+[v] Write everything again using modular approach and oops approach

+[] https://claude.ai/chat/80e72a8e-3db4-4900-b64c-b63b7c891bcc try this curve smoothening